-5 Ways Active and Retired Military Save on Airline Flights
+5 Ways Active and Retired Military Can Use Military Discounts on Flights

 The holidays mean more travel to see family and friends, and, happily, many airlines like to show their gratitude to U.S. military personnel and their families by offering discounts of flights and baggage.
 Anyone working with a budget that every little bit of savings helps, so it’s worth your time to check with your preferred airline to see what they offer active duty members and their spouses and families.